ADVERTISEMENT

 Automated testing system validating robot behavior through repeated simulations.

-End-to-end testing of an entire mission (such as pick, place, inspect, and/or deliver) is used when you are trying to determine how well the robot performs overall, and includes the collection of metrics such as success rate, total mission completion time, and number of “near miss” events that occurred during the mission.
-Using virtual robot testing to perform end-to-end testing is a cost-effective way to develop test plans that may be difficult to execute on physical hardware.
+For example, you could integrate the planner and the sensor data.
+End-to-end testing involves testing the entire mission (i.e., pick, place, inspect, and/or deliver) to verify that the robot successfully completes it.
+Success can be measured by metrics such as success rate, total mission completion time, and the number of “near miss” events during the mission.
+Using virtual robot testing for end-to-end testing is an economical way to develop test plans that may be expensive or impossible to perform on physical hardware.

-Perhaps the most significant advantage of using virtual robot testing and automated testing is the ability to ensure consistent results.
-Humans are often tired and may fail to complete all required tasks.
-Additionally, humans may interpret the outcome of their actions in different ways, while automated testing consistently completes the same task(s), and measures the outcome of those actions.
+One of the largest benefits of using virtual and automated testing is the ability to ensure consistent results.
+Humans become fatigued and do not always perform the required tasks.
+In addition, humans sometimes interpret the outcomes of their actions differently from others, whereas automated testing consistently performs the same task(s) and measures the resulting outcomes.

 Virtual Testing: Identify Failures Early Using Virtual Robot Tests